neo4jrb/activegraph/docs/Configuration.rst

   **enforce_has_one**
     **Default:** ``false``

     Enforce has_one relationship.
-When same reationship is created on reverse object with another object, raise the error.
+When same relationship is created on reverse object with another object, raise the error.

 Instrumented events
 ~~~~~~~~~~~~~~~~~~~